earth-app/doc2lora/demo/README.md

 This script will:

 - ✅ Verify the adapter was generated
-- ✅ Check R2 credentials from .env file
+- ✅ Check that wrangler CLI is installed and authenticated
-- ☁️ Upload adapter to Cloudflare R2 bucket
+- ☁️ Upload adapter to Cloudflare AI finetunes using `wrangler ai finetune create`
-- 🚀 Make adapter available for Workers AI
+- 🚀 Make adapter available for Workers AI inference

 ### Step 3: Deploy the Worker